contensis/docs-management-dotnet/security/groups/add-users-to-a-group.md

 ## Add user from group async

-Adds a user to a group using a group instance asynchronously.
+Adds a user to a group using a group and user instance asynchronously.

 ### Syntax